wbiker/rules_dotnet/README.rst

     # For Mono:
     mono_register_sdk()

-  The dotnet_repositories_ rule fetches external dependencies, namely the nuget binary.
+  The dotnet_repositories_ rule fetches external dependencies which have to be defined before loading any other file of rules_dotnet. dotnet_repositories_nugets_ loads nuget packages required by test rules.

   The dotnet_register_toolchains_ configures toolchains.

   The mono_register_sdk_, core_register_sdk_, net_register_sdk_ "glue" toolchains with
   appropriate SDKs.